 - Focus on awards that are meaningful in your market (Drew McLellan, Marketing Agency Insider).

 - Milk it for everything you can: send out emails, press releases, post it on your website, announce it on social media, and add the award credit to employees’ email signatures (Drew McLellan, Marketing Agency Insider).

 - Even if you don’t win an award, if you were nominated it’s still marketable and can be a way to draw attention to your work (Ruben Webb, in The Drum).

 - Your award submission itself can generate new business from the judges.
 Ruben Webb, CCO of Stein IAS, even suggests targeting awards based on the potential for new business from the judges, saying, “It’s the most accurate form of direct marketing I can think of…” (The Drum).

-That said, the evidence tying award-winning creative to effectiveness, or demonstrated business results, still appears to be slim.
-And business results are what get the attention and respect of your clients’ C-suite (who often weigh in heavily on pitch decisions).
+That said, the evidence tying award-winning creative to effectiveness, or demonstrated business results, is mixed.
+And business results are what get the attention and respect of C-suite (who often weigh in heavily on pitch decisions).
 When it comes to awards and effectiveness, ideally your agency would have not just one or the other, but both.
 The idea that one automatically causes the other shouldn’t be presumed.
 We’ve written about some ways for agencies to better capture data and demonstrate business results here and here.

 Learn about outsourced new business for your agency:

 - Agency Case Studies: Upgrade Your Case Studies for New Business